Medical Aid Claims Dispute Resolution

 Dealing with claims

 Medical aids in South Africa usually try their utmost to deal with claims disputes efficiently without them having to be taken further.
-Discovery medical aid, along with other medical aids insist that their members first approach them in the case of a dispute and should a consultant not be able to resolve your dispute, they will refer you to a senior consultant that can.
+Discovery medical aid, and others, insist that their members first approach them in the case of a dispute.
+Then, if a consultant cannot resolve your dispute, they will refer you to a senior consultant that can.

 You may approach your own legal representative to deal with the dispute directly with your medical aid but this could be costly and is not always necessary.
-Your medical aid would rather take the time to sort out your dispute amicably than have a member that is not satisfied.
+Your medical aid would rather take the time to sort out your dispute amicably.
+That is preferable to having a dissatisfied member.

-Should you or your legal representation still not be satisfied with the result, then you are entitled to approach the Council of Medical Schemes that governs the medical schemes industry by one of the following means:
+Should you or your legal representation still not be happy with the result, then you may approach the Council of Medical Schemes that governs the medical schemes industry by one of the following means:

 Hadefields Office Park, Block E